steffendx/GoNorthWiki/Kirja.md

 Kirja is the wiki component of GoNorth.
-On the top right you will find a button to enter edit mode and on the right of this button you can find an arrow to expand or collapse the wiki sidebar.
+On the top right you will find a button to start a new review, enter edit mode and on the right of these buttons you can find an arrow to expand or collapse the wiki sidebar.
 Please note: While a user edits a page this page will be readonly for other users to prevent them from overwriting each others changes.

 ## Editor